ProfessionalsBrian S. Hermann

 - The ad hoc committee of bondholders of General Motors in the lead-up to the company’s chapter 11 case.

-- Bicent Holdings, LLC and its subsidiaries and affiliates, owners and operators of a portfolio of electric generation plants and an electric power industry services business, in connection with their pre-arranged chapter 11 case;
+- Bicent Holdings and its subsidiaries and affiliates, owners and operators of a portfolio of electric generation plants and power industry services businesses, in their prearranged chapter 11 cases;

 - The joint venture that owns the iconic Fontainebleau Miami Beach Hotel in the successful completion of its out-of-court restructuring of more than $840 million in debt; and